Can my child bunk with a friend?

 How do you handle dietary restrictions and picky eaters?

 We serve kid friendly meals (think pizza, cook out, mac n cheese etc).
-During registration, you will provide us with information about your camper’s food restrictions and any allergies.
-Our kitchen team will take care of preparing appropriate meals.
-We typically offer gluten-free, lactose-free and vegetarian or vegan options and a PBJ sandwich is always avaialable.
-You are also welcome to prepare meals fromm home for your child to reheat each day.
+During the enrollment process, you will provide us with information about your camper’s food restrictions and any allergies.

 How can I prepare my child for a great time at camp?

 Our goal is to provide a safe, inclusive, and positive environment that models Christian community for all campers.
 We find that our campers are most successful when they know what to expect.
-You can help your camper prepare by going over these expectations before they arrive at camp.
+You can help your camper prepare by going over these Camper expectations below before they arrive at camp.
 Something that can help is to watch our videos to get an idea about our program and activities.
 Check here for our playlist!

 What does a typical day look like at camp?